omerchiers/SpectroscopicUnits.jl/README.md

 which are all exported.

 ## Interface
-To extend the conversion for units of your own package, two methods should be defined which convert your unit to `Unitful.LengthUnits` and a length back to you unit.
+To extend the conversion for units of your own package, two methods should be defined which convert your unit to `Unitful.LengthUnits` and a length back to your unit.
 We show here the example for Hz:

 ```julia